Ashburys railway station: Future

-Under the Greater Manchester Transport Innovation Fund programme, Ashburys would have received improvements.
+Under the Greater Manchester Transport Innovation Fund (TIF) programme, Ashburys would have received improvements.
 However, despite TIF not going ahead, it is still to receive safety, security and passenger information improvements, when funding can be obtained.

-Other long term proposals include the Manchester-Marple Tram/Train scheme, which was on a 'reserve list' of TIF projects.
-Significant new infrastructure works would be required between Piccadilly and Ashburys station, known as Piccadilly Link.
+Other long term proposals include the Manchester-Marple Tram/Train scheme, which was on a reserve list of TIF projects.
+Significant new infrastructure works would be required between Piccadilly and Ashburys, known as Piccadilly Link.
 It would be incorporated within a major mixed-use development by Grangefield Estates, known as Chancellor Place, around the former station site.